brihadeesh/brihadeesh.github.io/content/about.md

 [Sonic Pi](https://sonic-pi.net) as both a standalone instrument as well as a synth for instruments I don't play myself.

+## The blog {#the-blog}

-This is a _static_ website and is intended to (eventually) be the home for my blog, Emacs configuration and work updates.
-I hope to eventually move to or host it there.
-This website uses a [Hugo](https://gohugo.io) framework and uses a personalised version of the [Congo](https://github.com/jpanther/congo) theme.
+This is a _static_ website and is intended to be the home for my blog, Emacs configuration and work updates.
+The blog is written and entirely works out of my Emacs!
 Everything you see here was written in [Org-mode](https:orgmode.org) on Emacs, exported to markdown via [ox-hugo](https://github.com/kaushalmodi/ox-hugo) for better compatibility - the default [go-org](https://github.com/niklasfasching/go-org) parser doesn't appear to handle Org syntax adequately.
 Read more about my blogging flow on my [post](/blog/2022/12/hugo-org-and-starting-over-at-a-new-blog.html) about it.

+I initially used a very basic blog-centric layout based off the [Etch](https://github.com/LukasJoswiak/etch/) theme, a simple dark theme with just a list of posts on the homepage.
+In 2023, I switched to a theme-agnostic setup based on [Drew Devault's blog](https://drewdevault.com) because it just looked so good in a ridiculously minimal sense that appeals only to someone a little obsessively retro.
+This served me well and I had published this as a Sourcehut page.
+It took me until early this year to switch to this domain. and I have since moved to a personalised version of the [Congo](https://github.com/jpanther/congo) theme.
+The source for this website is on my [Github](https://github.com/brihadeesh/peregrinator.site) and [Sourcehut](https://git.sr.ht/~peregrinator/emacs.peregrinator.site).

+{{< figure src="/img/2023_blog.png" alt="screenshot of the blog from 2023" class="rounded border-solid border-2 w-auto h-auto" caption="A screenshot of my blog from 2023">}}

+## Contact {#contact}

-I can be contacted at [`contact [at] peregrinator.site`](mailto:contact@peregrinator.site) or through Bluesky [`[at] peregrinator.site`](https://bsky.app/profile/peregrinator.site).
+I can be emailed at [`contact [at] peregrinator.site`](mailto:contact@peregrinator.site) or through Bluesky [`[at] peregrinator.site`](https://bsky.app/profile/peregrinator.site).
 Support me at [buymeacoffee](https://www.buymeacoffee.com/peregrinator).
-The source for this website is on my [Github](https://github.com/brihadeesh/peregrinator.site) and [Sourcehut](https://git.sr.ht/~peregrinator/emacs.peregrinator.site).

 ## Publications {#publications}